Pope Boniface VIII: Conflicts with Philip IV

 At war with both his English and his Flemish vassals, Philip was convinced that the wealth of the Catholic Church in France should be used in part to support the state.
 He countered the papal bull by decreeing laws prohibiting the export of gold, silver, precious stones, horses, arms, or food from France to the Papal States.
 These measures had the effect of blocking a main source of papal revenue.
 Philip also banished from France the papal agents who were raising funds for a new crusade in the Middle East.
 In the bull Ineffabilis amor of September 1296, Boniface pledged approval of reasonable taxation for genuine emergencies but contested Philip's demands, asking him rhetorically: "What would happen to you—God forbid!—if you gravely offended the Apostolic See, and caused an alliance between Her and your enemies?."
 In the face of the support of French clergy such as Pierre de Mornay for Philip's general position and the need for French revenue to combat unrest in Rome from the Colonna family, Boniface retreated still further.
 In February 1297, the bull Romana mater ecclesia permitted voluntary clerical donations without papal approval in times of emergency as determined by the king.
 On 3 April 1297, seven French archbishops and forty bishops, provided this authorisation, agreed to concede to the King the fifth part of their ecclesiastical revenues under the form of two tithes, the first of which to be paid by Pentecost, the second at the end of September.
 This subsidy could be collected just in case the war with England should go on, with Church authority and not by means of the secular arm.
 By July 1297, Boniface yielded completely in the bull Etsi de statu, conceding that kings could raise taxes on church property and incomes during emergencies without prior papal approval.
 Philip rescinded his embargoes and even accepted Boniface's nuncios as arbitrators to delay and conclude his war with the English, with the 1303 Treaty of Paris restoring the status quo but obliging Edward to come to France in person to do homage for the return of Aquitaine.

 First jubilee year

 Boniface proclaimed 1300 a "jubilee" year, the first of many such jubilees to take place in Rome.
 He probably wanted to gather money from pilgrims to Rome as a substitute for the missing money from France, or it may be that he was seeking moral and political support against the hostile behaviour of the French king.
 The event was a success; Rome had never received such crowds before.
 It is said that on one particular day some 30,000 people were counted.
 Giovanni Villani estimated that some 200,000 pilgrims came to Rome.
 Boniface and his aides managed the affair well, food was plentiful, and it was sold at moderate prices.
-It was an advantage to the pope that the great sums of money he collected could be used according to Boniface's own judgment.